The CLOSER Discovery team presented at this year's IASSIST conference (30 May - 2 June).

 Data harmonisation allows data collected by different studies or at different time periods to be more similar and comparable.
 Whether this is done retrospectively or prospectively the data for a particular harmonisation will often be constrained by the specifics of the research question.

 Data providers, or metadata providers have a wider role in assisting a large number of potential users of the data, to discover data items which are or could potentially be comparable in a range of unspecified scenarios.
 Such an undertaking requires a shift in perspective from “harmonised data” to “harmonisable data” and constructing a generic framework to enable that to be carried out in a sustainable and scalable way.

-The panel discussion will bring together the experiences of a number of data and metadata providers and a software provider currently working to create such discoverable resources.
+The panel discussion brought together the experiences of a number of data and metadata providers and a software provider currently working to create such discoverable resources.

-Collectively the panel will be able to speak to a range of social science domains, political science, mental health, aging studies and multi-purpose cohort studies on how these challenges can be addressed using the DDI-Lifecycle metadata standard.
+Collectively the panel spoke on a range of social science domains, political science, mental health, aging studies and multi-purpose cohort studies on how these challenges can be addressed using the DDI-Lifecycle metadata standard.

 - Moderator: Dr Barry T. Radler [Barold Freeman Consulting]